 How to Get Rid of Dental Fluorosis

-Did you know that tooth enamel is the hardest human tissue?
-But interestingly enough, it has no living cells, which means it cannot repair itself if we break it.
-Well, not without expert dental help, that is.
+Did you know that tooth enamel is the hardest tissue in the human body?
+Interestingly, it contains no living cells, which means it can’t repair itself once damaged, at least, not without professional dental care.

 Effects Of Fluoride On Dental Health